synccomputingcode/syncsparkpy/docs/guide/project.rst

 Iterative Tracking and Notification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rather than applying a prediction every time customers may be more likely to prefer a more discretionary approach.
+Rather than applying a prediction every time discretionary approach may be preferable.
 In this approach cluster configurations are applied by orchestration with Sync tracking tags and event log configuration.
 After each iteration event logs & cluster data are sent to Sync for optimizing predictions.
 If a prediction is compelling it is applied such that the orchestration will use it in subsequent iterations.